jiangwx/SkyNet-ZCU104/README.md

 # SkyNet
 This is a repository for SkyNet, a lightweight DNN specialized in object detection.
-The original SkyNet [SkyNet](https://github.com/TomG008/SkyNet) is implemented on Ultra96.
+The original [SkyNet](https://github.com/TomG008/SkyNet) is implemented on Ultra96.
 I transplant the project to ZCU104 and add dynamic voltage and frequency (DVFS) support to it.

 ---